-The concept of pediatric readiness takes hold in the form of two flagship projects: The National Pediatric Readiness Project (NPRP) for EDs and the National Prehospital Pediatric Readiness Project (PPRP) for EMS agencies.
-As part of that work, the EMSC Program begins to incorporate quality improvement through the creation of the EMSC Innovation & Improvement Center
+The concept of pediatric readiness takes hold in the form of two flagship projects: the National Pediatric Readiness Project (NPRP) for EDs and the National Prehospital Pediatric Readiness Project (PPRP) for EMS agencies.
+As part of that work, the EMSC Program begins to emphasize quality improvement (QI) through the creation of the EMSC Innovation and Improvement Center (EIIC).

-NPRP Created
+NPRP Implemented

-In partnership with AAP, ACEP, and ENA, the EMSC Program establishes the NPRP, a multiphase quality improvement (QI) initiative to ensure all EDs are prepared to care for children.
-The first phase of the NPRP is a national assessment of EDs to help identify gaps based on the 2009 policy statement "Guidelines for Care of Children in the Emergency Department."
-52
+In partnership with AAP, ACEP, and ENA, the EMSC Program implements the NPRP, a multiphase QI initiative to ensure all EDs are prepared to care for children.
+The first phase of the NPRP is a national assessment of EDs to help identify gaps based on the 2009 policy statement "Guidelines for Care of Children in the Emergency Department."47